sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-12-21-primer-chapter18.md

 ## Namespaces
-When an application uses libraries from many different vendors, it's almost inevitable that some of these naems will **crash**
+When an application uses libraries from many different vendors, it's almost inevitable that some of these names will **crash**
 - if you name them very long ones, this might solve the problem, but it's not an ideal solution though
     * therefore, C++ supports **namespaces** to solve this naming collision problem in the sophisticated way
 - the following codes show the basic use of the **namespaces**